-- 1. The Exchange Notes have been duly authorized by all requisite corporate action of the Company and, when executed and authenticated in the manner provided for in the Indenture and delivered against surrender and cancellation of a like aggregate principal amount of Original Notes in accordance with the terms of the Exchange Offer, the Exchange Notes will (subject to the qualifications in the penultimate paragraph set forth below) constitute legal, valid and binding obligations of the Company entitled to the benefits of the Indenture and enforceable against the Company in accordance with their terms. - 2.
-The Guarantee by the Delaware Guarantor has been duly authorized by all requisite corporate action of the Delaware Guarantor. - 3.
-Upon the due issuance of the Exchange Notes in accordance with the terms of the Indenture and the Exchange Offer and the due execution and delivery of the Guarantees by the Guarantors in accordance with the terms of the Indenture and the Exchange Offer, such Exchange Notes shall be entitled to the benefits of the Guarantees by the Guarantors, which will (subject to the qualifications in the penultimate paragraph set forth below) constitute legal, valid and binding obligations of the Guarantors, enforceable against the Guarantors in accordance with their terms.
+- The Exchange Notes have been duly authorized by all requisite corporate action of the Company and, when executed and authenticated in the manner provided for in the Indenture and delivered against surrender and cancellation of a like aggregate principal amount of Original Notes in accordance with the terms of the Exchange Offer, the Exchange Notes will (subject to the qualifications in the penultimate paragraph set forth below) constitute legal, valid and binding obligations of the Company entitled to the benefits of the Indenture and enforceable against the Company in accordance with their terms. - 2.
+The Guarantee by the Delaware Guarantor has been duly authorized by all requisite corporate action of the Delaware Guarantor and, upon the due issuance of the Exchange Notes in accordance with the terms of the Indenture and the Exchange Offer, such Exchange Notes shall be entitled to the benefits of the Guarantee by the Delaware Guarantor, which will (subject to the qualifications in the penultimate paragraph set forth below) constitute a legal, valid and binding obligation of the Delaware Guarantor, enforceable against the Delaware Guarantor in accordance with its terms.